axwhyzee/SC4051-FBS/README.md

 # Distributed Facility Booking System
-Distributed facility booking system using custom RPC framework.
-This system is composed of a Java client, C++ server, network middleware.
+Distributed facility booking system composed of a Java client and C++ server communicating via a network middleware using custom serialization and RPC framework